Hri7566/fishing-api/README.md

 cp .env.template .env
 ```

-Edit that file to match your environment, then install packages:
+Edit that file to match your environment.
+Keep in mind that a connection token is required for all fishing service clients.
+These clients are for connecting to the actual service (such as Discord or MPP) and bridges the connection to the backend API.
+This way, the execution related to fishing itself is focused in its own process, instead of travelling between sending messages and processing fishing-related computations.

+Next, install the project's dependencies from npm:

 ```bash
 bun install
 bunx prisma db push
 ```

-Run both the http server and the clients for various services separately with these commands:
+Run both the HTTP API and the clients for various services separately with these commands:

 ```bash
 bun . # Main http server